Skip to main content

 Selective Estrogen Receptor Modulators for Fertility Support

-Another class of compounds frequently utilized to support male fertility are Selective Estrogen Receptor Modulators (SERMs).
+Another class of compounds frequently utilized to support male fertility are Selective (SERMs).
 Key examples include Tamoxifen and Clomiphene Citrate (Clomid).
 These medications operate by blocking estrogen receptors, primarily in the hypothalamus and pituitary gland.
+Estrogen, even in men, exerts a negative feedback on the HPG axis, signaling the brain to reduce GnRH, LH, and FSH production.
+By antagonizing these estrogen receptors, SERMs effectively reduce this negative feedback.

-The reduction in negative feedback leads to an increase in GnRH secretion from the hypothalamus, which in turn boosts LH and FSH release from the pituitary.
+The reduction in leads to an increase in GnRH secretion from the hypothalamus, which in turn boosts LH and FSH release from the pituitary.
 The resulting elevation in endogenous LH and FSH levels stimulates the testes to produce more testosterone and, critically, enhances spermatogenesis.
 SERMs are often considered for men with idiopathic infertility or those with secondary hypogonadism who wish to preserve or improve their fertility.

 Enclomiphene represents a more refined form of Clomiphene.
 Clomiphene is a mixture of two isomers, zuclomiphene and enclomiphene.
 Zuclomiphene has a longer half-life and can have estrogenic effects, while enclomiphene is the isomer primarily responsible for the desired anti-estrogenic action on the HPG axis.
 The use of pure enclomiphene aims to provide the fertility-stimulating benefits with potentially fewer estrogen-related side effects.